Philip Knights, Baron Knights: Honours and awards

 Knights was awarded the Queen's Police Medal in 1964 and then appointed an Officer of the Order of the British Empire (OBE) in 1971.
 Knights was promoted to a Commander (CBE) in 1976 and knighted in 1980.
-He was Deputy Lieutenant of the West Midlands in 1985 and was created a life peer on 22 July 1987 as Baron Knights, of Edgbaston in the County of West Midlands.
+He was deputy lieutenant of the West Midlands in 1985 and was created a life peer on 22 July 1987 as Baron Knights, of Edgbaston in the County of West Midlands, the first police officer so ennobled who had not been a Commissioner of the Metropolitan Police.
 He sat as a crossbencher in the House of Lords until his death in 2014.